IIIF/cookbook-recipes/recipe/0318-navPlace-navDate/index.md

 ---
-title: Using navPlace and navDate Together
+title: Locating an Item in Place and Time
 id: 318
 layout: recipe
 topic: geo-recipes